 TestMasters offers a full range of LSAT prep options.
-Students have the flexibility of choosing from live sessions and the online course, taught exclusively by the course’s founder, Robert Singh.
-A nice option for those who want an intense, shorter experience is the 2-day live weekend course for $450.
+Students have the flexibility of choosing from live sessions and the online course, taught exclusively by the course’s founder, Robin Singh.

 Unique online features include a database of flawed reasoning, detailed test diagnostics, a vocabulary-building quiz, and an LSAT search engine to locate specific questions in a few seconds.
 Although the limited access to course materials is not ideal for students who need additional time to study, the strategies, tips and tricks learned in this course will help students think like the test-makers and avoid common pitfalls.

-4-hour in-class sessions several times a week taught by expert instructors
+4-hour in-class sessions 1-2 times a week taught by expert instructors

-Online Resource Center with 100+ hours of video taught by Robert Singh
+Online Resource Center with 100+ hours of video taught by Robin Singh

 Coursebook containing questions arranged by type, homework assignments